nikanikachan/Proof_of_Authority_Blockchain/README.md

 Do the following steps in order in gitbash to create a genesis block.
 Remeber to run commands in the folder where your puppeth application is.

-- run puppeth: `./puppeth`
+- Run puppeth: `./puppeth`
-- select a network name to use as your test network.
+- Select a network name to use as your test network.
 In this example I used "zbanktest1".
-- choose Proof of Authority consesus algorithm.
-This means that only authorized accounts can validate and add blocks to the chain.
+- Choose Proof of Authority consesus algorithm.
+This means that only authorized accounts can validate and add blocks to the chain and this is useful for private networks such as our zbank test network.
-- choose 15 as the number of seconds the blocks should take (15 is the default).
-This is also referred to as blocktime.
+- Choose 15 as the number of seconds the blocks should take (15 is the default).
+This is also referred to as blocktime which is the time it takes to a produce a new block in the network.
-- The prompt will ask for the accounts that are allowed to seal.
-Enter the two public addresses generated from step 1.
+- Enter the two public addresses generated from step 1 as the accounts you want to seal.
-- Enter "no" to the precompiling addresses and pref-funding with 1 wei (cleaner for this testnet)
+- Enter "no" to the precompiling addresses and pre-funding with 1 wei (cleaner for this testnet)
-- specify you chain/network id.
+- Specify your chain/network id.
 Enter any number and take note of it.
-In this example, I used 128
+In this example, I used 128 as my chain ID.

 ![Screenshots](Screenshots/gitbash1.png)
 ![Screenshots](Screenshots/gitbash2.png)